 Visitors fill the community room in The Pearle L. Crawford Memorial Library to hear some delightful acoustic music, continuing the libraries support of local music.
-BY JASON BLEAU DUDLEY Pearle L. Crawford Memorial Library in Dudley has been a staple of the community for nearly 125 years providing access to resources and programs that have encouraged and inspired a sense of community throughout Dudley.
-While its current facility on Schofield Avenue has only been a small part of that history, it has helped the library thrive as a cherished asset for current and future generations to enjoy and embrace.
-The Pearle Crawford Memorial Library celebrated 15 years at its current location on July 10 honoring its longevity and perseverance over the last half-decade that included the addition of new programs, a pandemic, and a budget crisis that closed its doors for a short time.
-Through it all the community's appreciation of The Pearle only seems to have grown.
-Library Director Nicole Messier said the past year alone has shown a lot of continued support for the library which has consistently solidified itself as a place to socialize, stay informed, find a new book, access online resources, and allow children and adults alike to engage in an increasingly sive variety of creative activities.
+BY JASON BLEAU CORRESPONDENT DUDLEY The Pearle L. Crawford Memorial Library in Dudley has been a staple of the community for nearly 125 years providing access to resources and programs that have encouraged and inspired a sense of community throughout Dudley.
+While its current facility on Schofield Avenue has only been a small part of that hislibrary thrive as a cherished asset for current and future generations to enjoy and embrace.
+The Pearle L. Crawford Memorial Library celebrated 15 years at its current location on July 10 honoring its longevity and perseverance over the last half-decade that included the addition of new programs, a pandemic, and a budget crisis that closed its doors for a short time.
+Through tory, it has helped the it all the community's appreciation of The Pearle only seems to have grown.
+Library Director Nicole Messier said the past year alone has shown a lot of continued support for the library which has consistently solidified itself as a place to socialize, stay informed, find a new book, access online resources, and allow children and adults alike to engage in an increasingly expansive variety of creative activities.
 "It's been a wild year," said Messier.
 "The enthusiasm you see in this library trickles down and the community feels that so it's pretty great to be a part of it.
 What I love to say most is that it's all about the people here.'
 Longtime Library Trustee Benjamin Craver looked back on the past 15 years and Turn To PEARLE page A14 Dudley names two new officers to police force

-Courtesy New Dudley Police hires Scott Crevier and Jeff Forcier were welcomed by selectmen on July 7.
-BY JASON BLEAU CORRESPONDENT The DUDLEY Dudlev Police Department has confirmed the hiring of two new officers bringing in experienced law enforcement personnel to help round out the Officers Scott Crevier and Jeff Forcier, who both most recently served the Sturbridge Police Department and bring a combined amount of more than 45 years of experience to Dudley, were appointed by the Board of Selectmen on July 7 at the request of Police Chief Marek Karlowicz.
-The board had previous- Turn To OFFICERS page A14 Ocean State Job Lot celebrates grand opening of Auburn store AUBURN - Ocean State Job Lot (OSJL), the region's premier discount retail chain with 177 locations across the Northeast and Mid-Atlantic, celebrated the opening of its newest store in Massachusetts last week with a ribbon-cutting ceremony at 416 Southbridge St. in Auburn.
-The 43,000 square foot space, formerly home to Big Lots, marks OSJL's 55th store in the Commonwealth its tenth in Worcester County.
+School Committee Chair Kelly Szela closed the discussion saying that while they may disagree with how the Turn To LETTER page A1 New Dudley Police hires Scott Crevier and Jeff Forcier were welcomed by selectmen on July 7.
+BY JASON BLEAU CORRESPONDENT The DUDLEY Dudley Police Department has confirmed the hiring of two new officers bringing in experienced law enforcement personnel to help round out the force.
+Officers Scott Crevier and Jeff Forcier, who both most recently served the Sturbridge Police Department and bring a combined amount of more than 45 years of experience to Dudley, were appointed by the Board of Selectmen on July 7 at the request of Police Chief Marek Karlowicz.
+The board had previous- Courtesv Turn To OFFICERS page A14 Ocean State Job Lot celebrates grand opening of Auburn store AUBURN - Ocean State Job Lot (OSJL), the region's premier discount retail chain with 177 locations across the Northeast and Mid-Atlantic, celebrated the opening of its newest store in Massachusetts last week with a ribbon-cutting ceremony at 416 Southbridge St. in Auburn.
+The 43,000 square foot space, formerly home to Big Lots, marks OSJL's 55th store in the Commonwealth and its tenth in Worcester County.